johnmgreenwell/demo-drivers/README.md

 * [GPIO expander (SPI)](https://github.com/johnmgreenwell/mcp23s08)
 * [Shift register](https://github.com/johnmgreenwell/shift-register)

 Each of the drivers is tested by direct interface or as a subset of another driver.
-The tests are not exhaustive for each driver, as the intent is to demonstrate a practical application of each.
+The tests are not exhaustive for each driver, as it is sufficient to demonstrate a practical application of each.

 ![Demo Drivers Breadboard Photo](images/demo-drivers-breadboard.jpg)

-Each component is successfully controlled by its respective driver.
+Each component operates as intended as it is controlled by its respective driver.

 ## Usage

 This project may be built using PlatformIO with supporting configuration files as provided.
 Each driver is imported as a library dependency, compatible with a [PlatformIO](https://platformio.org/) configuration arrangement.
-Alternatively, this repo and the requisite dependencies for the Seeeduino Xiao Arduino framework may be used by a separate or custom build system (such as the Arduino IDE itself).
+Alternatively, this repo and the requisite dependencies for the Seeeduino Xiao Arduino framework may be used by a separate or custom build system.

 ## Schematic